Kernel Adversarial Learning for Real-world Image Super-resolution: The Proposed Method

 The proposed KASR framework is divided into three parts: the Kernel Adversarial Noise Simulation (KANS) to implicitly and dynamically simulate the image degradation process for robust SR model training; the High-frequency Selective Objective (HFSO) to constrain the model to focus on high-frequency regions of the images; and the Iterative Supervision (IS) to leverage the provided supervision signals in a better manner by repeatedly stacking KANS modules for SR reconstruction refinement.
 These parts are designed to complement each other and to be combined seamlessly with mainstream SR models.

-\textbf{High-frequency Selective Objective.} As shown in Figure \ref{fig:framework}, a high-resolution image $I_{HR}$ is fed into the KANS network to generate a low-resolution image $I'_{LR}$ perturbed with non-additive noises.
+\textbf{Kernel Adversarial Noise Simulation.} As shown in Figure \ref{fig:framework}, a high-resolution image $I_{HR}$ is fed into the KANS network to generate a low-resolution image $I'_{LR}$ perturbed with non-additive noises.
 We constrain the $I'_{LR}$ to be visually similar to the original low-resolution image $I_{LR}$, but the injected perturbations will try to interfere with the downstream super-resolution image restoration process by maximising the super-resolution loss.

-After the super-resolution image is generated, the HFSO constrains the model to focus on the high-frequency regions of the images since an accurate reconstruction in those regions is crucial for a reliable SR model.
-In HFSO, we extract high-frequency maps from the HR and SR images and normalise them to be in the range $[0,1]$ to form the high-frequency attention masks.
+\textbf{High-frequency Selective Objective.} After the super-resolution image is generated, the HFSO constrains the model to focus on the high-frequency regions of the images since an accurate reconstruction in those regions is crucial for a reliable SR model.
+In HFSO, we extract high-frequency maps from the HR and SR images and normalise them to be in the range $[0,1]$ to form the high-frequency attention masks $F_{SR}$ and $F_{HR}$.
 Next, we apply the Hadamard product between the high-frequency attention masks and the HR/SR images to get the high-frequency filtered images.
 Moreover, the IS iteratively refines the results.

 \textbf{Iterative Supervision.} In standard SR models, high-resolution images are directly generated from low-resolution images.
 Different from that, we propose to perform iterative optimisation by repeating the degradation and the super-resolution processes.
 The ground-truth high-resolution images will be used to train each KANS module.
 The gradients are able to flow all the way back through the chain by providing supervision to the iteratively generated images.
 Therefore, supervision signals can be more effectively used to better supervise the super-resolution process.